Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Loops

-- while: repeats a block of code as long as a specified condition is true.
+- while: Repeats a block of code while a specified condition is true.

 Conditional instructions

-Conditional instructions are used to execute different actions depending on a specific condition.
-The most commonly used conditional statements in JavaScript are :
+Conditional statements are used to perform different actions based on a specific condition.
+The most commonly used conditional statements in JavaScript are:

 - if…else: executes a block of code if a condition is true, otherwise executes another block of code.

-- switch...case: executes different actions according to different possible values.
+- switch…case: Performs different actions based on different possible values.

 Jump control instructions

-Jump control instructions are used to modify the execution flow of a program.
-The most commonly used jump control instructions in JavaScript are :
+Jump control statements are used to modify the flow of execution of a program.
+The most commonly used jump control statements in JavaScript are:

-- break: stops the execution of a loop or conditional instruction.
+- break: stops the execution of a loop or conditional statement.

-- continuous: interrupts an iteration of a loop and moves on to the next iteration.
+- continue: interrupts one iteration of a loop and moves on to the next iteration.

-- return: returns a value from a function and stops execution of the function.
+- return: Returns a value from a function and stops the function from executing.

 The functions

-Functions are used to group together a set of instructions and execute them when required.
+Functions are used to group a set of instructions and execute them when needed.
 A function is defined using the keyword function

 .